 Why are your telecom charges so high?
-In many cases you are overpaying for services, and you may even be overpaying due to billing errors.
-Here are the top 9 telecom billing errors to watch out for:
+In many cases, you are overpaying for services – and you may even be overpaying due to billing errors.
+Take heed of your bills now and conduct an audit to find out where you stand.

 1. Billed for Disconnected Services